xnuk/crawl/README.md

     - `[SELECTOR]`: (string) Set base selector of each schema to this.
     - `[CONVERT]`: (Function: Any => Any) Convert this data object to another.
     - `[DATA]`: (string or array or object schema) Override schema to this schema, not current object schema.
+- `option`:
+  - `xml`: Parse as XML, not HTML. default is false.
+  - `huge`: Treat as huge source. default is true.